nst-guide/osm-liberty/README.md

 Cloud](https://www.maptiler.com/cloud/) or generate them yourself with the [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) project.

-For the hillshading and contours layers, you'll need to generate them yourself.
+You'll need to generate the contours yourself.
+You can find instructions [here](https://github.com/nst-guide/contours).
-Instructions for generating the hillshade are [here](https://github.com/nst-guide/terrain), and instructions for the contours are [here](https://github.com/nst-guide/contours).
 Currently, these repositories use data from the US Geological Survey, and thus work only for the United States.
 Note, however, that this style can work with data created from any elevation data source as long as the layer name in the vector tiles matches the name referenced in this style.

 By default, the fonts and sprites are served from this Github repository.